Table of Contents

 - Indicators that confirm that the ATM Cash Disbursement and/or Load Transaction values were successful.

 If you are receiving legitimate chargebacks under this reason code, there may be operation errors or bad procedures that are causing you to reenter or resubmit a single transaction more than once.
-A careful review of your processes, followed by a training refresher, should prevent these errors from reoccurring.
+A careful review of your processes should prevent these errors from reoccurring.

-If, on the other hand, you are receiving these chargebacks because of friendly fraud, you may want to communicate more proactively to warn customers about recurring or installment billings—or consider blocking customers who make a habit of charging back excessive purchases.
+If, on the other hand, you are receiving these chargebacks because of friendly fraud, you may want to communicate more proactively to notify customers when a recurring charge is about to be processed.

 The following tips can help you avoid this kind of chargeback: